On this page you will find guidance on the following:

 Remember that other resources that may be necessary for the implementation of changes might not be as immediately apparent as finances or work hours.
 For example, consider what expertise is held by your existing team members and where there might be gaps.
 You may need to budget for external support or trainings.

 Be critical and engaged in your decision to allocate actions to people.
 While for example a woman may be best placed to engage with an action around female employment it is not women’s responsibility to make these changes, it is everyone’s.
-Do not rely too heavily on minority population members and take their willingness and personal capacity into account.
+Do not rely too heavily on under-represented or disadvantaged staff groups and take their willingness and personal capacity into account.

 Alongside capacity, timescales must also be realistic.
 Some outcomes will again take longer to achieve and might take place over the course of a few years.
 This is nothing to worry about, longer timescales may in fact make the outcomes more sustainable, and managing the time and resources available to you to aspire to these changes is important for making sure that changes last.